rsdoiel/termlib/about.md

 About this software
 ===================

-## termlib 0.0.2
+## termlib 0.0.3

-Added some color support.
-When you initialize a new TermLib struct with New you now pass in the io.Writer.
+Added Printf and Println to methods for TermLib struct.

 ### Authors